deanthecoder/Brickintosh/README.md

 # 🧱 Brickintosh

-A tiny Lego Macintosh powered by an ESP32-S3 + 1.69" IPS display.
+A tiny Lego Macintosh powered by an ESP32-S3 + 1.69" LCD display.
-It boots like a Mac, boots as a ZX Spectrum, loads MacOS 8, and occasionally throws a BSOD just to keep you guessing.
+It like a Mac, boots as a ZX Spectrum, loads MacOS 8, and occasionally throws a BSOD just to keep you guessing.
 Because why settle for one retro system when you can mash them all together?

 ---